 COG staffs the regional commute information telephone number 1-800-745-RIDE.
-Calls received at COG are transferred to the local Commuter Connections network member site (based on jurisdiction of residence of the caller) where applicable.
+Calls received at COG are transferred to the local client-member site (based on jurisdiction of residence of the caller) where applicable.
 COG/TPB staff provides transportation information services to those commuters who cannot be assigned to a client member site, including residents of the District of Columbia.
 COG receives several hundred calls per week through the 800 number.
 COG staff also responds to daily requests and questions received by email.

-During FY 2009, COG/TPB staff will continue to provide traveler information on alternatives to driving alone to the general public by telephone, Web site, electronically, and through printed information.
-Staff will continue processing applications from the general public and/or from Commuter Connections network members who request the service on a permanent or temporary basis based on information requests received.
+During FY 2009, COG/TPB staff will continue to provide traveler information on alternatives to driving alone to the general public by telephone, Web site, electronically, or through printed information.
+Staff will continue processing applications from the general public and/or from Commuter Connections client members who request the service on a permanent or temporary basis.
 COG/TPB staff will answer the regional "800" telephone line and respond to e-mails on information requests from the Commuter Connections Web site.
-Over 90% of requests for transportation information are received through the Web site, compared to less than 10% by telephone.
+Over 90% of requests are received through the Web site, compared to less than 10% by telephone.

-Products: Provide commuter traveler information on alternatives to driving alone to the general public through the Web site, electronically, or printed information.
+Products/Services: Provide commuter traveler information on alternatives to driving alone to the general public by telephone, Web site, electronically, or printed information.